chalupaDaniel/SlicerSupervisedSegmentation/README.md

  - Median filter from VTK[3]
  - Sobel operator from VTK[3]

+## 3D Slicer users:
+If you want to use this extension in 3D Slicer, check the [lib folder](SegmentationToolbox/lib/) and below to see supported 3D Slicer versions and operating systems combinations.
+After downloading the selected libraries, go to Edit->Application Settings->Modules in 3D Slicer and add the path to the module into 'Additional module paths:'

+Lib folder includes:
+ - Windows 10 64-bit, 3D Slicer 4.6.0

+## Developers:
+TODO

 ## References:
 \[1\] IGEL, CH., HEIDRICH-MEISNER, V., GLASSMACHERS, T., [Shark](http://image.diku.dk/shark/index.html), 2008, Journal of Machine Learning Research, 993-996, 9